makeitlabs/ratt-app/README.md

 ## Run the RATT Application

-The `ratt-devhost.ini` config file contains appropriate settings to allow the app to run on the development host with simulated I/O, RFID, and diagnostics display output.
+The `conf/ratt-devhost.ini-example` example config file contains appropriate settings to allow the app to run on the development host with simulated I/O, RFID, and diagnostics display output.
+The example should be copied to `ratt-devhost.ini` and modified to suit your specific environment.

     cd ~/ratt/firmware/rpi/app
-    python3 ./main.py --ini ./ratt-devhost.ini
+    python3 ./main.py --ini ./conf/ratt-devhost.ini